variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 The Dragon’s Cache will feature Majestic Images from Water Erosion by John Blake.
 Refreshments will be served.

-!!!
-INSERT IMAGE !!!

 ### The Eden Gallery @ Virtually Yours

 725 10th Street…Next to Zoe’s & Across from Carl’s Jr.

 Stop by the Eden Gallery for their Summer Clearance Sale!
 Save some dollars on local art.
-"Friends & Family" Rewards Apply!&nbsp;
+“Friends & Family” Rewards Apply!&nbsp;

 ### Tointon Gallery

 651 10th Avenue

 The Arts Picnic Fine Art Exhibit provides Weld County artists the opportunity to display their creations for family, friends and the community.
 Artists of all ages are on display in the Tointon Gallery, 651 10th Avenue, from July 29th through August 27th.
 Cash awards are generously provided by the Greeley Art Association. &nbsp;The Tointon Gallery for Visual Arts presents twelve changing shows throughout the year to provide enjoyment, education and to encourage dialogue around art and is open Monday through Saturday from 9am-5pm and on First Friday nights from 5-7pm.
 Admission to the gallery is free.

-!!!
-INSERT IMAGE !!!